kunpengcompute/KAE/README_EN.md

 ## Latest Updates

+- \[2026-06-30\]: Enabled user-mode support for kernel 4.19 in KAE 2.0 (kernel-mode encryption/decryption and compression/decompression interfaces are not supported), and allowed VFs to query the hardware fault isolation status and isolation thresholds of Host OS PF devices in KVM scenarios.
 - \[2026-03-20\]: Added asynchronous support to the KAEZlib compression library, and adapted the KAE 2.0 decompression module to Snappy hardware acceleration.
 - \[2025-12-30\]: Supported Kunpeng 950 processors in KAE 2.0, and the polling mode for asynchronous APIs of the KAELz4 compression library.
 - \[2025-09-30\]: Migrated the KAE code repository to the GitCode platform, and optimized the decompression performance of KAELz4 and KAEZstd.